paweljakubas/j-data-analysis/chapters/inverted-table.md

    ((0;'2022-06-08');<(2;23)) getKeysIxs rightData
 0 0 0 0 0 0 0 0 0 1 0

    NB.
-Now funcionality to get data from right table for a given key NB.
+Now funcionality to get data from the right table for a given key NB.
 But only non-key column values and without header getKeyFields=: 4 : 0 ixs=. x getKeysIxs y